wandb/docs/docs/guides/app/features/panels/intro.md

 :::

 If desired, you can configure the workspace to display only those panels you add manually.
-Resetting a workspace removes all custom panels.
+Resetting a workspace removes all custom sections and panels.
+Resetting an automatic workspace adds back panels that were previously removed.

 To change the type for a workspace: